Morals and Dogma of the Ancient and Accepted Scottish Rite of Freemasonry: Contents

 Morals and Dogma has been described as "a collection of thirty-two essays which provide a philosophical rationale for the degrees of the Ancient and Accepted Scottish Rite.
 The lectures provided a backdrop for the degrees by giving lessons in comparative religion, history and philosophy".

-The original printing had 861 pages of text, while a 218-page Digest-Index was added by Trevanion W. Hugo, 33°, G∴C∴, in 1909.
+The original printing had 861 pages of text, while a 218-page Digest-Index was added by Trevanion W. Hugo, 33°, in 1909.
 Its thirty-two chapters discuss the philosophical symbolism of a degree of Scottish Rite Freemasonry in extensive detail.
 In Pike's original Preface, he noted: